ariga/atlas/doc/md/cli/reference.md

 migration, Atlas will print the migration plan and prompt the user for approval.

-The schema is provided by one or more paths (to a file or directory) using the "-f" flag: atlas schema apply -u <url> -f file1.hcl -f file2.hcl atlas schema apply -u <url> -f schema/ -f override.hcl
+The schema is provided by one or more paths (to a file or directory) using the "-f" flag: atlas schema apply -u URL -f file1.hcl -f file2.hcl atlas schema apply -u URL -f schema/ -f override.hcl

-As a convenience, schemas may also be provided via an environment definition in the project file (see: atlasgo.io/cli/projects).
+As a convenience, schemas may also be provided via an environment definition in the project file (see: https://atlasgo.io/cli/projects).

 If run with the "--dry-run" flag, atlas will exit after printing out the planned migration.